LangStream/documentation/configuration-resources/data-storage/opensearch.md

 #### Search

-Use the `query-vector-db` agent to perform searches on the index, with the following parameters:
+Use the `query-vector-db` agent with the following parameters to perform searches on the index created above :

 ```yaml
   - name: "lookup-related-documents"